 - Global Trademark Filing: A trademark filing in India can be used as the basis for trademark filing in other countries if required.
 Foreigners and Foreign entities can also register a trademark in India if required.

 How much time it takes to register a trademark in India?

 Trademark Registration is a lengthy process and it takes around 18-24 months to obtain registration in a straight-forward case, without any objections or oppositions.
 However, the trademark application number is usually issued within one or 2 days after filing.

 How much does it cost to register a trademark in India?

 To register a trademark, the total fee may vary based on the prosecution of your trademark application.
 However, for filing a trademark application, the government fee is only Rs.4000/-.

 Who can apply for trademark?
 Where should trademark application be filed?

-An application can be made for registration of trademark actually used or proposed to be used by any person claiming to be proprietor of the trademark.
-In case of a prior user of the mark, the concerned person is required to submit an affidavit along with evidences to support his claim of priority.
-In India, for facilitation of the registration of the trademarks, Trademark registry operates from five locations i.e. Delhi, Mumbai, Ahmadabad, Kolkata, and Chennai.
-In case of Indian applicants, jurisdiction is decided based on the principal place of business of applicant and in case of foreign applicants; jurisdiction is based on where applicant’s agent or attorney is situated.
+An application for registration of a mark that is actually used or proposed for use may be submitted by any person claiming to be the owner of the mark.
+In the case of previous users of the mark, the person concerned must submit a statement letter accompanied by evidence to support his priority claim.
+In India, Trademark Registration operates from five locations to facilitate trademark registration, viz.
+Delhi, Mumbai, Ahmedabad, Kolkata and Chennai.
+Jurisdiction is based on the applicant’s principal place of business for Indian applicants and foreign applicants; Jurisdiction depends on the domicile of the applicant’s representative or attorney.